rayherna18/nba-analytics/README.md

 4. Analyze visual or add to it with more stats from same or different player.
 Or even try visualizing the data with a different visual.
 What can you conclude from this?

+- Now you are able to automate scripts that request data from an API and subsequently insert it into an Azure SQL Database.
+With that data you are able to make visuals in Power BI.
+- It should be noted that the script fetches data for the 2023-2024 regular season and since that has recently concluded, it will no longer update (unless the season is changed!).
+- If having issues with trying to access own server through Power BI, feel free to reach out to Raymond (raymondhr12@gmail.com) or Ashwin (ashwinkarpagam@gmail.com) so we can send over our server credentials discreetely.